AndreBiedenkapp/NaivePyes/README.md

 This also outputs a confusion matrix
 ![](/TwoClassesNoSubsampling/conf_matrix_5lassifier.png)
-The classifiers alone all have accuracies above 93% but combined their accuracy is 81.06%
+The classifiers alone all have accuracies above 93% but combined their accuracy on the test set is 81.06%

 ### NaiveBayesDownsampledVersion.py
 ![](/NaiveBayesDownsampledVersion/conf_matrix.png)
-accuracy is sadly 82,43%
+accuracy on the test set is sadly 82,43%

 ### NaiveBayesTwoClassesDownsampledVersion.py
 ![](/NaiveBayesTwoClassesDownsampledVersion/conf_matrix_5lassifier.png)
-accuracy is 79.74%
+accuracy on the test set is 79.74%

 ### NaiveBayesUI.py
 This uses pygame to allow you to draw your own numbers.